 A new project comes with a lot of challenges and risks, especially if a new technology is launched.
 The response of customers is unexpected and chances are that users may entirely reject your product or disapprove of a major chunk.
 Also, market trends rapidly change in today’s dynamic and ever-evolving times.
 Whilst the company is working on the product, competitors may go ahead and launch the product.

 In such competitive times, a company must stay in touch with its customers and keep them engaged, meanwhile developing a breakthrough product.
 Having something to show, if not a finished product, is integral to engage customers and potential investors.

 A Minimum Viable Product (MVP) is the answer to such challenges.
 This article explores the features and potential of an MVP in helping companies enjoy the competitive edge.
-It also discovers the scope of Flutter for developing a Minimum Viable Product.
+It also discovers the scope of React Native for developing a Minimum Viable Product.